iblech/whitebophir/README.md

 - **Display a background image to draw on**
 - Node in Docker container not running as root
 - English only
-- Different startpage showing last visted boards
+- Different startpage showing last visited boards
 - Some smaller changes

 ## Why